The water and heat measurement sector is strictly regulated by national Standards, Directives and legislation.

 Looking in detail at the specific provisions covering meters, we can see that the Directive allows manufacturers to design and produce measuring instruments, based on different modules, depending not only on the complexity of the instrument, but also on the possibility of direct control by the manufacturer.

 More specifically, the conformity assessment stage of the product, and therefore its design, always requires the intervention of a Notified Body who is tasked with verifying the compliance of the design with the requirements of the Directive.
 However, at the production stage, the Manufacturer itself is permitted to self-certify the correspondence of the manufactured product to the design approved by the Notified Body at the design stage, as long as the Manufacturer possesses an adequate quality management system.
-In this latter case, the Notified Body assesses the quality management system of the Manufacturer by means of periodic audits, rather than checking the actual product itself.
+In this latter case, the Notified Body assesses the quality management system of the Manufacturer by means of periodic audits, rather than checking the actual product itself (Module D)

 Water meters and thermal energy meters are subject to conformity assessments B + F or B + D, where procedure B covers product certification while procedures F and D verify the conformity of the manufacturing.